There are two distinct types of applications used for authorizing access to a data source;

 https://oauth.api.openbridge.io/oauth/callback

 You must make sure that you enter the Openbridge URL.
-Without the Openbridge Callback URL registered in your app, we will not be able to properly authenticate your app and receive an access token.
+Without the Openbridge Callback URL registered in your app, we cannot authenticate your app and receive an access token properly.

 Homepage/Domain: